BITSSAP2025AugAPIBP3Sections/APIBP-20242YB-Team-07/.github/pull_request_template.md

 Please include a clear and concise summary of the change.
 Explain **what** your PR does and **why** it’s needed.

-> Example:
-> This PR adds JWT authentication middleware to the Recipe Service and updates the gateway route configuration.

 ---